mfelicio/NDomain/README.md

 # NDomain

-NDomain is a simple, fast, powerful framework to help you build robust and scalable .NET applications using Domain Driven Design, Event Sourcing and CQRS architectures.
+NDomain is an extensible, fast, powerful framework to help you build robust and scalable .NET applications using Domain Driven Design, Event Sourcing and CQRS architectures.

 ## Features: